 “hide ‘n seek”.
 This closet also became the best get-away location for

 each of us.
 As we grew older – sometimes the closet was the only place to go

 - that was away from everyone else!

 Certain school memories from the 1950s, were various announcements which were read to students every morning during home room after a school dance.
 Before the 1980s, students mostly walked, drove their family's car or had their parents drive them to their school dances and proms.
 Accidents didn't happen because a student wasn't a good driver.
 Accidents happened because students would jibber jabber to each other and have fun while driving just like their parents do on New Year's Eve.
 Sadly, because students often drove themselves on prom nights - most all students knew someone who died because of a horrible prom night accident.
 Memories of unpleasant announcements during prom season still cause me concern and sadness.
-Students used to wait anxiously every Monday morning to hear who died the weekend before because they were in a car driven by a students to and from their prom.
-Piercing screams and Oh no's could be heard way down the school halls when someone we knew got seriously hurt or was killed going to or from a school dance or prom.
+Students used to wait anxiously every Monday morning to hear who died the weekend before because they were in a car driven by a students to and from a prom or a game.
+Piercing screams and oh no's could be heard way down the school halls when someone we knew got seriously hurt or was killed going to or from a school dance or prom.
 This type of terrible news spread through all the classrooms and no one felt like doing their work.
-Many times, teachers kept us in our homeroom so we could talk about how we felt when we heard friends of ours died in a car crash on prom night.
-I remember one occasion where we came out of home room and sat out in the hall in small groups talking and crying with other students trying to make sense of why students died in a car crash the weekend before on their way to a school dance.
-Every year during prom season, I'm often reminded of sad memories especially when a parent tells me their student prefers to driver themselves to their prom!
-Of course, I speak up to the parent and recommend the student find some other means of transportation to and from their prom.
+Many times, teachers kept us in our homeroom so we could talk about how we felt when we heard friends of ours died in a car crash on prom night. writer remembers one occasion where we came out of home room and sat out in the hall in small groups talking and crying with other students trying to make sense of why students died in a car crash the weekend before - on their way to or from a school dance or sport.
+Every year during prom season, writer is often reminded of sad memories especially when a parent tells me their student prefers to drive themselves to their prom!
+Of course, writer speaks up to the parent and recommend the student find some other means of transportation to and from their prom.

 the rest of the year writer assumes not much has changed over the years